Why Poker Forums and Reddit Are Killing Your Poker Results

 But still in most of these cases we connected initially through social media, this blog or my Youtube channel.

-You will naturally start to attract more serious poker players just by putting your thoughts out there on a regular basis.
+You will naturally start to attract more serious poker players just by putting your thoughts out there on a regular basis, as a real person!

 Lastly, attending big events like the World Series of Poker can also be a great way to meet other poker players as they tend to attract all the big names and serious amateurs as well.